-Newly hired employees, who are still in their initial introductory process, must get approval of their supervisor to take any paid time off.
+Newly hired employees who are still in their introductory period must get supervisor approval to take any paid time off.

 Nothing in this Employee Handbook shall limit the Authority's "at-will" employment status for temporary or introductory employees.
 This "at-will" employment status cannot be changed orally or by conduct.
 Any exception to the "at-will" employment status is valid only if (1) the exception is in writing, (2) signed by both the employee and the Director of Human Resources, and (3) specifically modifies the "at-will" employment status.
+The introductory period is automatically waived for any employee hired pursuant to the first right of refusal section of the Cooperative Agreement between the Bureau of Reclamation and the Authority